RatDotRaw/TagLens/README.md

 > This project has only been tested on Python 3.11 and Python 3.12.

-> You can get Python 3.11 or Python 3.12 from [python.org](https://www.python.org/downloads/).
+> You can get Python 3.11 or Python 3.12 from [python.org](https://www.python.org/downloads/) or from the Microsoft store (easier setup).

 1. **Create a virtual environment and activate it**